bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 length type.

 There are three more qualifications for kinds that haven't been mentioned so far.
-But to abstract over them by kind their semantics don't need to be understood.
+Their semantics don't need to be understood to abstract over them by kind.

-		family O :: *(->)
+		family O :: ?(->)
 		family R :: _[<]
 		family W :: _[>]